RefactoringGuru/design-patterns-python/README.md

 - **Structural** examples show the internal structure of patterns, including detailed comments.

-- **RealWorld** examples show how patterns can be used in real-world PHP applications.
+- **RealWorld** examples show how patterns can be used in real-world Python applications.

 ## Requirements